lillykormann/superclouds_figures/README.md

-# 3D Figures Kormann et al. (2025): The Superclouds of the Local Milky Way
+Interactive figures related to work done on the superclouds of the local Milky Way.